Leadership

 Assistant Vice Provost for Sponsored Projects

-Sylvia holds a MBA in social and economic information, with a minor in statistics and business systems and a post graduate certificate in accounting and finance from the University for National and World Economy in Sofia, Bulgaria.
+Sylvia holds an MBA in social and economic information, with a minor in statistics and business systems, and a postgraduate certificate in accounting and finance from the University for National and World Economy in Sofia, Bulgaria.